NI election: Sinn Féin says talks to be held on Tuesday

 Legislation states that an election must be held within 12 weeks and it had been expected that a poll would take place on 15 December.

-Mr Heaton-Harris denied that he had made a U-turn, saying that an election did not have to be called immediately.
+Mr Heaton-Harris denied that he had made a U-turn, saying that a vote did not have to be called immediately.